gorgonia/gorgonia.github.io/content/tutorials/mnist-cuda.md

 ## Preparing the CUDA binding

-The CUDA binding relies on CGO and on the official CUDA toolkit.
+The CUDA binding relies on CGO and the official CUDA toolkit.
 You can install it manually or, if you use AWS, you can rely on an AMI with all the pre-requisites.

 ### Installing the CUDA toolkit manually

 The installation of the CUDA toolkit is out-of-scope of this tutorial.
 But you must ensure that:

-1. [CUDA toolkit 9.0](https://developer.nvidia.com/cuda-toolkit) is installed.
-Installing this installs the `nvcc` compiler which is required to run your code with CUDA.
+1. [CUDA toolkit](https://developer.nvidia.com/cuda-toolkit) is installed (version 10 has been tested successfully).
+Installing this installs the `nvcc` compileri, which is required to run your code with CUDA.
 2. you run the [post-installation steps](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#post-installation-actions)

 ### Using AWS EC2